VbScrub/GetDomainSID/README.md

 ## How does it work?

-It searches LDAP for any user account and for the first one it finds it grabs the SID from them and trims off the RID part, just leaving the domain SID
+It searches LDAP for any user accounts and for the first one it finds grabs the SID from them and trims off the RID part, just leaving the domain SID